jabl/vaspview/README.rst

   current hardware supports EXT_texture3D (part of OpenGL 1.2 core), and the fallback is unusably slow.

-- With the VBO codepath, isosurface is rendered only within the original box??

 - CUDA experiment: Move the marching cubes algorithm to the GPU.
 CUDA SDK has an example implementing marching cubes, integrate that?
-  Currently this is the biggest performance bottleneck, about 30% spent in ds3IsoMake() when moving the isosurface value slider back and forth.
+  Currently this is the biggest performance bottleneck, up to 46% spent in DS3IsoSurface::isoMake() when moving the isosurface value slider back and forth.

 - Replace vect.hh/vect.cc with Eigen?